Niobium(V) chloride

 Niobium(V) chloride, also known as niobium pentachloride, is a yellow crystalline solid.
 It hydrolyzes in air, and samples are often contaminated with small amounts of NbOCl3.
 It is often used as a precursor to other compounds of niobium.
 NbCl5 may be purified by sublimation.

 Structure and properties

 Niobium(V) chloride forms chloro-bridged dimers in the solid state (see figure).
 Each niobium centre is six-coordinate, but the octahedral coordination is significantly distorted.
 The equatorial niobium–chlorine bond lengths are 225 pm (terminal) and 256 pm (bridging), whilst the axial niobium-chlorine bonds are 229.2 pm and are deflected inwards to form an angle of 83.7° with the equatorial plane of the molecule.
 The Nb–Cl–Nb angle at the bridge is 101.3°.
 The Nb–Nb distance is 398.8 pm, too long for any metal-metal interaction.
-NbBr5, TaCl5 and TaBr5 are isostructural with NbCl5, but NbI5 and TaI5 have different structures.
+NbBr5, NbI5, TaCl5 TaBr5 and TaI5 are isostructural with NbCl5.